 The HP Pelzer Group is a worldwide leader in the design, engineering and manufacturing of acoustic and thermal components for the automotive sector.
 The Group has production facilities and research & development facilities in 18 countries and sells its products to clients in 35 countries across Europe, Asia, the Americas and Africa.
 Its customers include Volkswagen, General Motors, BMW, Daimler and Ford, among others.

 The Shearman & Sterling team of lawyers in the firm’s London and Frankfurt offices included Capital Markets counsel Gabrielle Wong and associates Joseph Payne and Morgan Hill.
-Finance partner Peter Hayes and associate Igor Stermsek advised on English law matters.
+Associate Igor Stermsek advised on English law matters.
 Partner Esther Jansen and associates Odilo Wallner and Andreas Breu advised on German law matters.
 Partner Kristen Garry and associate Judy Fischer advised on US tax aspects, while partner Malcolm Montgomery and associate Ted Lamm advised on US real estate aspects.
 Counsel Mehran Massih advised on environmental aspects.
 Associate Elena Dzhurova and legal assistants Angeliki Cheimona, Francesca Minoretti and Judith Smit-Haffmans also provided assistance on the transaction.